lahin31/practical-database/README.md

 If you do not explicitly define a delete behavior (CASCADE, SET NULL), the default behavior is RESTRICT, meaning the database will prevent deletion if there are dependent records in the child table.

-## I know indexing can improve query performance.
-What is the best practice to add an index in a column?
+## I know that indexing can improve query performance.
+What are the best practices for adding an index to a column?

 Answer is Cardinality.
 Cardinality generally refers to the uniqueness of data values in a particular column.
 For example, consider an orders table with the following attributes: id, customer_id, and status.